 Plus points.
 Due to its materials, this jacket is safe for the washer! (really) apparently.

-The manufacture recommends to remove the battery, hand wash or machine wash( in washing bag) in cold water.
+The manufacturer recommends removing the battery, hand wash or machine wash( in washing bag) in cold water.
 Do not twist or wring out.
 Hang dry only.
 So don’t use the spin dryer.

 For me I wouldn’t machine hash just in case there is a leak or break in the electrical wiring.
 Water and electricity dont mix.

 |For batteries and heaters, Bosch covers any defective items with their 2-year battery premium service warranty.||One year limited warranty is available for this product.||the Ororo heated jacket has a one-year limited warranty for the jacket.
 The lithium-ion battery warranty lasts for up to six months.|